 Many bee species are in decline due to climate change, habitat loss, invasive species and pesticide use.
 Seven bee species are listed as critically endangered on the European Red List of Bees and a further 46 are endangered.
-These include the red-tailed bumblebee and the early bumblebee which we learned to spot in our Identifying Bees resource.
+These include Red-tailed Bumblebee and the Early Bumblebee which we learned to spot in the Identifying Bees resource.

-As you can read in the Identifying Bees resource, bees are responsible for one third of our food.
-Without them there would be no strawberry jam, no pumpkins, no tomato ketchup, no grain to feed animals.
+As you can read in the Identifying Bees resource bees are responsible for one third of our food so without them there would be no strawberry jam, no pumpkins, no tomato ketchup, no grain to feed animals.

 Climate change has led to warmer and wetter winters and shifts in seasons which means there are fewer bees around to pollinate when things like apple blossom is in bloom.
 Added to the threats of invasive species such as predatory asian hornets affecting native colonies and increasing incidence of bee diseases, it is a worrying time for our clever bees.

-The honeybee does a brilliant job in creating honey and pollinates around 34% of our food, but wild bees and other pollinators do the rest so we need to look after them too.
+The honey bee does a brilliant job in creating honey and pollinates around 34% of our food but wild bees and other pollinators do the rest so we need to look after them.

-There is a lot we can do to help bees!
-Here are some of the practical ways you can help where you live.
+But there is a lot we can do!
+Here are some of the practical ways you can help the bees where you live.

-- Plant bee-friendly flowers, plants and veggies - Be puddle friendly.
-Bees need shallow water, so have some puddles or a shallow plate of water with pebbles - Make a bee hotel.
-Bees need shelter and a few logs, or you can get creative and build your own bespoke five star bee hotel! - Provide more flowers, shrubs and trees that provide nectar and pollen throughout the year.
-For instance, primroses and crocuses in spring, lavender, meadow cranesbill and oxeye daisies in summer, ivy and hebe in autumn, and mahonia, witch hazel and cyclamen in winter.
+- Plant bee friendly flowers, plants and veggies - Be puddle friendly bees need shallow water so have some puddles or a shallow plate or water with pebbles - Make a bee hotel bees need shelter and a few logs or you can get creative and build your own bespoke five star bee hotel! - Provide more flowers, shrubs and trees that provide nectar and pollen throughout the year.

+For instance, primroses and crocuses in spring; lavender, meadow cranesbill and ox-eye daisies in summer; ivy and hebe in autumn; and mahonia, witch hazel and cyclamen in winter.